tad-mctc/tad-mctc/README.rst

 Examples
 --------

-The following example shows how to calculate the DFT-D4 dispersion energy for a single structure.
+The following example shows how to calculate the coordination number used in the EEQ model for a single structure.

 .. code:: python